harshil-2507/harshil-2507/README.md

 Comprehensive financial management tools
 AI and NLP-powered features
 User-friendly solutions for budgeting, expense tracking, and group finance management
-Technologies: HTML, CSS, JavaScript, React, Next.js, Flask, AI, and NLP
+Technologies: HTML, CSS, JavaScript, React, Next.js, stramlit, MongoDB and NLP
 Team: Collaborated with an amazing team to develop and pitch the project in a 48-hour challenge. live deployed link : capify.vercel.app